stacycation/MGL869-Graphs_BFS_DFS/README.md

 ## About
 This project contains the Breadth First Search (BFS) and Depth First Search (DFS) algorithms for graphs.
 Both algorithms were implemented using a recursive method to ensure that the algorithms would work on larger, more complex graphs.
+The BFS and DFS algorithms are found in the Graph.java file, and the GraphMain.java contains the program entrypoint.

 ## Execution
 This program takes four arguments in a specific order.
 They are as follows: